RyanOD/python-games/bulls-and-cows/readme.md

 This is a simple code-breaking game wherein a player attempts to guess a secret code comprised of integer values (zero repeating).
 It is similar to MasterMind though predates it.

 ## Key Concepts
-This following concepts are exposed in this number guess game design.
+This following concepts are exposed in this Bulls and Cows game design.
 - Random Module
 - Game Loop
 - Functions